 Oak trees are a valuable asset in the city, but can be negatively impacted by land uses, invasive species, and vegetation changes.
 The longevity and slow reproductive rates of oaks make them particularly susceptible to the effects of climate change.
 Oak trees within unincorporated areas of Riverside County are protected by the County Tree Management Guidelines, County General Plan, and Tree Removal Ordinance.
 As a part of this General Plan, the City is adopting policies to protect Oak trees within the City limits. (see Land Use + Community Design Element)

 Lower-income areas and communities of color are more likely to live in urban areas lacking enough park space or tree canopy coverage, and are therefore, more prone to suffer from urban heat island effect, which increases the magnitude of extreme heat events.

+Emergency Evacuation

+There are two residential neighborhoods in the City that have been identified as having only a single access road for entry and exit, as illustrated in Figure 9.9.
+These neighborhoods pose additional emergency evacuation logistic challenges when coordinating disaster response.

+Risk to emergency evacuation routes from hazardous events was assessed as part of Resilient IE. Emergency evacuation routes cross through hazard zones, over bridges, and water.
+Table 9.2 shows how much of Beaumont’s evacuation network could be at risk from fire, flood or landslide hazards.
+It also identifies bridges and over water crossings which could become impassable during an evacuation event.

+Table 9.2: Hazard Impacts, Bridges, and Water Crossings to Beaumont’s Evacuation Route Network